 We understand how upsetting this can be.
 But there are several easy ways to recognize whether your adenium have root rots and how to save them properly.
 Or better, how to protect your babies from future root rots.
 Come with us & let's check them out now.

-How to Know If Your Adenium Desert Roses Are Getting Rotted?
+How to Know the Adenium Plants Are Rotting?

-Firstly, you look at the caudex.
+Firstly, we can start by looking at the caudex.
 If you see spots like pimples start popping up, then it may be a sign that there’s too much water inside the caudex and the plant is creating exit ways for the water to get out.

 Have a look at the overall caudex shape.
 If you notice that it is swelling up bigger than usual, then it may also be a sign that something wrong is going on underneath.